Arlie Cemetery

 Today, Childress County continues to be a primarily agricultural community, with cattle ranching, cotton farming, and oil production being the main industries.
 The county offers a peaceful rural lifestyle and is proud of its history and heritage.

-This timeline provides a concise overview of the key events in the history of Childress County, Texas.
+This timeline provides a condensed summary of the historical journey of Childress County, Texas.

 • 1876: Childress County is officially established by the Texas legislature.